freeCodeCamp-2025-Summer-Hackathon/maroon-socket/README.md

 This project needs a telegram bot to send notifications to user.
 To create a telegram bot you need to create a telegram accound and message the bot named @Botfather.

 Type `/newbot` in its chat to start the process of creating a new bot and follow the instructions.
-If at some points it tells you that you bot's name should have `bot` at the end of it then make the b capital like this `maroon_Bot` it might otherwise say that the username is already taken.
+If at some points it tells you that username is already taken then just keep trying until it succeeds.

-finishing this setup you should have a url (used in client) to your bot and a token(used in server) for the bot. look at the env files for client and server folders for instructions on setting them.
+sucessfully creating a bot will give you a token and url.

+Your token will look something like this:
+`4839XXX812:AAFD39kkdpWt3yXXXXXrgyOLMaJhac60qc`
+Paste it in server's .env for `TELEGRAM_BOT_TOKEN`, look at .env.sample if you need examples.

+The url will look something like this:
+`t.me/plantpalremind_bot`
+you need to add `?start=true` to the end and paste it in client .env for `VITE_TELEGRAM_BOT_URL`, look at .env.sample if you need examples.

 ## 🚀 Steps to Run